Phoenix-Suns/Interview-Questions/Android Questions/Android0_Titan.md

 1 Controller relate, control to multi View
 Controller control View + Model
 Longger code

-## 6. dependency injection - Tiêm phụ thuộc

-dependency: phụ thuộc.
-injected: tiêm, bơm.

-It is a method to reduce dependency module in side a other module.
-Dont create Module's Instance in side an other Module.
-We need provide module by other way, like: constructer, setter, interface...

-It will easier for unit test, upgrade, update, module.

-annotations thirth library, like: dagger 2

 ## 7. unit test: how to write code for easier unit testing